Vimal-raj-2004/genai_chatbot/README.md

 ```bash
 GEMINI_API_KEY=YOUR_API_KEY_HERE
 ```

-## 5. Keep Your Key Secure
+---
+## 🛑 Security Notes

-- Never upload .env to GitHub
+- The .env file is private — never upload it to GitHub
 - Never share the API key publicly
 - Use .gitignore to protect sensitive files
+- Always use virtual environments to avoid dependency conflicts

 ---